 Becoming a Caring Leader

-You don't have to act like Genghis Khan to get your employees to do their jobs.
-You'll develop a stronger company if you can develop your people skills.
+You don't have to be a Genghis Khan to get employees to do their jobs.
+These 10 tips will help you develop your people skills.

 "You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."